Rogue24/JPImageresizerView/README_EN.md

 ## Brief introduction (Current version: 1.3.7)
 ***The new demo is currently under construction.***

-A small tool that mimics the clipping function in Wechat.
+Imitation WeChat picture clipping function of a small tool.

     Current functions:
         1. Zooming of area that can be tailored adaptively;